YohannesAd/HiwotFit_App/README.md

 ## 🔮 Upcoming Features

-- 📊 Advanced progress tracking and analytics
+- 📊 Advanced progress tracking and analytics with charts
 - 📱 Mobile-responsive design improvements
-- 🏋️ Custom workout routine builder
+- 🏋️ Custom workout routine builder and templates
 - 📆 Workout scheduling and reminders
-- 🥗 Meal planning and recipes
+- 🥗 Meal planning and nutrition recipes
-- 🌐 Social sharing functionality
+- 🌐 Social sharing and community features
-- 📈 Progress photos and measurements tracking
+- 📈 Progress photos and body measurements tracking
+- 🔍 Advanced search and filtering for notes and workouts
+- 📤 Export functionality for workout data and notes
+- 🎯 Goal setting and achievement tracking
+- 📲 Push notifications for workout reminders

 ---